lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 The DTLS, EDHOC, and cTLS overhead is dependent on the parameter Connection ID.
 The EDHOC and cTLS overhead is dependent on the key or certificate identifiers included.
 Key identifiers are byte strings used to identity a cryptographic key and certificate identifiers are used to identify a certificate.
 If 8 bytes identifiers are used instead of 1 byte, the RPK numbers for flight #2 and #3 increases with 7 bytes and the PSK numbers for flight #1 increases with 7 bytes.

-The DTLS, EDHOC, and cTLS overhead is dependent on the parameter Connection ID.
-The EDHOC and cTLS overhead is dependent on the key/certificate identifiers included.
-If 8 bytes key/certificate identifiers are used instead of 1 byte, the RPK numbers for flight #2 and #3 increases with 7 bytes and the PSK numbers for flight #1 increases with 7 bytes.

 The TLS, DTLS, and cTLS overhead is dependent on the group used for key exchange and the signature algorithm. secp256r1 and ecdsa_secp256r1_sha256 have less optimized encoding than x25519, ed25519, and {{I-D.mattsson-tls-compact-ecc}}.

 {{fig-compare1}} compares the message sizes of DTLS 1.3, cTLS, and EDHOC handshakes with connection ID and the mandatory to implement algorithms CCM_8, P-256, and ECDSA {{I-D.ietf-uta-tls13-iot-profile}} {{I-D.ietf-core-oscore-edhoc}}.